alicia6174/Tree-traversals-and-expressions/tree_traversals_and_expressions.md

 1. Recursive.
 2. Iterative.

-### Arithmetic expression ###
+### Arithmetic expressions ###
 1. Prefix - \*+123
 2. Infix - (1+2)*3
 (for human use, including parentheses)
 3. Postfix - 12+3\*

 ### Methods of converting expressions ###
+1. Set the priority of operators.

+	Take "infix to postfix" for example, set "in-come priority" and "in-stack priority" for each operator and parathesis.
+Then use one Stack to do converting. (see [Code])

-1. Construct the parse tree.
+2. Construct the parse tree.

-   Fix one of the traversals, for example, the postorder.
+   Fix one of the expressions, for example, the postfix.
    Use one Queue and one Stack to construct the parse tree.

    ```